Silent Witness 2020 cast and spoilers from the brand new series

 You can watch episodes for free online and catch up (for UK viewers) via the BBC iPlayer here.

-Silent Witness airs tonight, on Monday, January 20 at 9PM.
-The next episode airs Tuesday, January 21 at 9PM.
+Silent Witness airs tonight, on Monday, January 27 at 9PM.
+The next episode air Tuesday, January 28 at 9PM.

-Other episodes in the series will see the Lyell Centre battle to uncover the truth behind a body in the concrete pillar of a car park and deal with scientific research gone wrong.
+Other episodes in the series will see the Lyell Centre battle to uncover the truth behind a private plane crash and deal with scientific research gone wrong.